diontaylor502/Strictly2sMC/README.md

 CSS Feature

-I used a hamburger button that expands and collapses.
+1. I used a hamburger button that expands and collapses.
+2. Flexbox is used to align text on desktop.

 JavaScript Features List